Vending at the Camel, Richmond, VA on this muggy ass day today, though it’s chill as a pool in here! 10% of sales go to the Highland Support Project

 This place was incredibly dangerous=best tacos ever.
 I got the Baja shrimp, chicken fajita, and the Brush Fire=Jamaican jerk chicken, grilled jalapeños, mango, sour cream & cilantro. w/DIABLO SAUCE on a flour tortilla.
 My new favorite.
 It had the cutest gravel patio

+I caught my first glimpse of many, the Grackle bird vulturing on the outdoor bus station.
 We drove around the downtown area and found a night spot that looked straight out of Richmond!